Highlighted reSITE Talks of the Week

 Adam Greenfield on the Dangers of Smart Cities

-Marianthi Tatari on Building the Smartest City in the World
+Marianthi Tatari on Building the World's Smartest City

 Talks on Sustainable Cities